George Floyd: Minneapolis to pay $27 million to settle family lawsuit over death | DW | 12.03.2021

 The family was "pleased that this part of our tragic journey to justice for my brother George is resolved," said Floyd's sister Bridgett Floyd.

+One of the family's attorney's, L. Chris Stewart, said that although a criminal trial is still ongoing against the police officer accused of Floyd's murder, the settlement "imparts a measure of justice that is meaningful, important and necessary."

+"It provides a path forward for our clients and ensures that George Floyd's death will result in substantive, positive change," he said.

-The city council grounded their statement in thoughts for Floyd's and the community.
+The city council grounded their statement in thoughts for Floyd's family and the community.

+"I hope that today will center the voices of the family and anything that they would like to share," Council President Lisa Bender said.

 More to follow...